 Did You Know?

 In 2014, the state approved fracking under the Ohio River, a source of drinking water for five million West Virginia residents.
 Though an eight-state agency monitors for benzene and toluene in the river water, they do not test for radioactive materials, which can also be a byproduct of fracking.

 - Digging Under the Surface: West Virginia’s Fracking Boom (Appalachian Voices)

 The Fraccidents Map:

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around West Virginia.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around West Virginia.
+Click on each fraccident to learn more:

 What Else You Can Do

 For too long, the oil and gas industry has been allowed to leak millions of tons of methane and other toxic chemicals into the air—despite the availability of proven, low-cost solutions.
 The EPA has finally proposed the first-ever protections to curb methane pollution from the oil and gas industry.